Pete Wallroth – Founder & CEO

 Tracey said that working for Mummy’s Star is a fantastic opportunity with many facets to the role, which she is delighted to be able to contribute to.

-In her spare time Tracey likes to go walking and also attends dance classes.
+In her spare time Tracey likes to read crime novels and is involved in Dragon Boat Paddling.

-Lindsay Dobson – Advisor (Child and Family Therapy)
+Lindsay Dobson – Advisor (Child & Family Therapy)